Vice25/CS-499-/README.md

 ## The First Artifact - Software Design and Engineering

-Below is a link to the original Artifact and the enhanced Artifact in one zip folder.
-An accompanying Narrative with details of my skills demonstrated is also included as an MS Word document
+A link is provided below to the original and enhanced Artifact in a zip file, accompanied by a Narrative detailing the skills demonstrated as a Word document

 [Artifact One](https://github.com/Vice25/Vice25.github.io/blob/main/Artifact%20One.zip)